Change The Way Hospitals Investigate All Serious Incidents involving Death and Harm

 I am human, I do care, this is not a witchhunt

 As a member of the public, a parent who has enormous respect for doctors and nurses, concerns and questions raised after a serious incident where severe harm or death has occurred are met with denials, obstruction and no respect for the duty of candour.
 I hope one day this can change, there is much discussion online, especially Twitter all about #patientsafety and many organisations profess to support 'openness and transparency' when things go wrong.

 Our experience is they do not, we are no longer in the minority either.
 Many people share the same experience we have endured.
 It's time for a change.

 SIRI's must never be conducted internally, by colleagues or anyone who has a conflict of interest within the same NHS organisation where the incident occurred.

-As in maternity deaths, there is hope new laws will force trusts to independently investigate serious incidents in the future.
-Our hope is this will be enforced.
+As in maternity deaths, there is hope new laws will force NHS healthcare providers to independently investigate serious incidents in the future.
+Our hope is this will be enforced broadly.

-Chris Rudland needs your help with “Change The Way Hospitals Investigate ALL Serious Incidents involving Death and Harm”.
-Join Chris and 2,178 supporters today.
+Christopher Rudland needs your help with “Change The Way Hospitals Investigate ALL Serious Incidents involving Death and Harm”.
+Join Christopher and 4,191 supporters today.